Bruno Fuchs, holist

 When you really need to get your bearings, distrust the obvious and try to look at everything with a fresh eye.
 I call this the meta-orientation response.

-More than twenty years on, I find that I continue to benefit: I learn new, important things that are close to the core of my life, and while this is by no means simply the product of having learnt some ‘philosophical technique’, still, the way of thinking I have come to associate with puzzling situations certainly plays an important part in it.
+Thirty years on, I find that it still works: I still learn new, important things that are close to the core of my life.
+This is certainly not the product of having learnt some ‘philosophical technique’, but still, the approach I have come to associate with puzzling situations plays a strong part.

 *

-We can work at my office in Tata, Hungary, at your place, or maybe somewhere else.
+We can work at my office in Tata, Hungary, at your place, or maybe somewhere else, in the time-honoured peripathetic fashion.

-If you have read this far, I guess you found it at least somewhat interesting.
-I would be happy to know how and why.
+If you have read this far, I guess you found something that tickled your curiosity.
+I would be happy to know what and why.

 Bruno Fuchs